IWF PEN PALS PROGRAM:

 We regularly visit children facing illness at the following institutions:

-Bellevue Hospital: the oldest public hospital in the United States.
+Bellevue Hospital: the oldest public hospital in the United States, Bellevue serves children who are challenged by psychiatric issues.

 CancerCare: a national nonprofit that provides free, professional support services for anyone affected by cancer.